 Endurance Beyond Land

-In the ocean, endurance is built on streamlining, oxygen storage, and insulation.
+Endurance in water is built on streamlining, oxygen storage, and insulation.
 The leatherback turtle and humpback whale are among the most enduring marine travelers.
 Leatherbacks cross entire oceans on little food, using a smooth, tapered body to minimize drag.
 Humpbacks migrate 5,000 miles (8,000 km) each year, gliding between tail strokes to conserve energy.
 Both store oxygen in muscle-bound myoglobin and slow their heart rates to extend dives.
 Thick blubber provides warmth and a steady energy reserve.

 In the air, the champions are birds like the Arctic tern and the albatross.
 The Arctic tern holds the record for distance, flying up to 44,000 miles (71,000 km) annually between the poles.
 Albatrosses use wind currents and dynamic soaring to circle the Southern Ocean for months with little exertion.
 Hollow bones reduce weight, while large wings produce lift efficiently.
 Oxygen-rich blood and powerful flight muscles sustain long periods of motion.